 Master's Degree Programme in Futures Studies

-The Master's Degree Programme in Futures Studies provides comprehensive, multidisciplinary and practical education in the field of futures studies.
-It is designed to educate foresight experts who help organisations to harness future opportunities and avoid unnecessary risks.
+Provides comprehensive, multidisciplinary and practical education in the field of futures studies.
+Designed to educate foresight experts who help organisations to harness future opportunities and avoid unnecessary risks.

 Will you be the next expert of the future?